magnusviri/tea-notes/replacing-brew.md

 You can see what tea has available on [tea.xyz](https://tea.xyz).

-You can also list what tea has by searching the pantry.
+You can also list the packages by searching the pantry.
 This command will just print the items available.

     find ~/.tea/tea.xyz/var/pantry/projects -name package.yml | sed -e 's/.*\/projects\/\(.*\)\/package.yml/\1/'

-Find what you want.
+However, packages can contain many tools.
+For example, if you install perl, it has [30 items](https://github.com/teaxyz/pantry.core/blob/main/projects/perl.org/package.yml) in it's bin directory.
+You can view the full list by finding the "provides" section in the package.yml file (e.g. `cat /opt/tea.xyz/var/pantry/projects/perl.org/package.yml`).
+I'm sure in time there will be an easier way to do this.
+You can also search for "- bin/" in all of the package.yml files.

+    find ~/.tea/tea.xyz/var/pantry/projects -name package.yml -exec grep -- "- bin/" \{\} \;

 ## Uninstall the brew version